0glabs/0g-doc/docs/build-with-0g/contracts-on-0g/precompiles/wrappedogbase.md

 # Overview

 WrappedOGBase is a wrapper for the `x/wrapped-og-base` module in the 0g chain.
-Wrapped OG is a wrapped ERC20 token for native OG.
+WA0GI is a wrapped ERC20 token for native OG.
 It supports quota-based mint/burn functions based on native OG transfers, on top of traditional wrapped token implementation.
 The minting/burning quota for each address will be determined through governance voting. `x/wrapped-og-base` is the module that supports and maintains the minting/burning quota.

-In most cases this precompile should be only called by WrappedOG contract.
+In most cases this precompile should be only called by WA0GI contract.

 # Address